 - Lack of stimulation and activities that the parrots can do as a way of entertaining themselves.

 - Parent-raised Breeders: Avoid placing hand-raised cockatoos into a breeding situation.
 Wild-caught, parent-raised birds make better breeders.
+Please aksi refer to Pet Birds: Hand-raised or Parent-raised: Behavioral Issues Associated with Hand-reared Chicks by Jeannine Miesle.

 - Consider Past History: Any male that has ever killed or seriously injured his mate should be permanently excluded from any breeding program.